Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 \subsection{Non-cold Dark Matter Model}

 Dark matter has a non-zero mass but interacts with electromagnetic radiation very weakly, if at all.
 Consequently, dark matter cannot be observed directly and can only be detected by its gravitational interactions.
-The structure formation in the universe is influenced by the gravity of dark matter, so observing the large-scale structure of the universe provides information about dark matter.
+The gravity of dark matter influences the structure formation in the universe, so observing the large-scale structure of the universe provides information about dark matter.

 This paper considers two types of dark matter: cold dark matter (CDM) and non-cold dark matter (NCDM).
 CDM is a heavy particle that was non-relativistic at the time of freeze-out, resulting in a negligible velocity dispersion.
 In contrast, NCDM is a lighter particle with a significant velocity dispersion.